chenbk85/opios/readme.txt

 HOPTypes.h
 - basic HOP types

-HOPClient.h
-- Object to be constructed to start the application ("setup" must be called)

 HOPStack.h
 - Object to be constructed after HOPClient object, pass in all the listener event protocol objects

 HOPProtocols.h
 - Object-C protocols to implement callback event routines

-HOPAccount.h
-- Open Peer account obtained after provisioning

 HOPAccountSubscription.h
 - Object returned when subscribing to Open Peer account status